BJP did nothing for family of IB officer who lost his life in northeast Delhi riots: AAP | Law-Order

 The BJP made tall promises to the family of Intelligence Bureau officer Ankit Sharma who lost his life during the riots here last year, but it did nothing, the AAP claimed on Saturday, a day after the Delhi government announced that a job will be provided to his brother.

+Delhi BJP spokesperson Praveen Shankar Kapoor, however, said the BJP stood by the families of all those killed in the Delhi riots, including Sharma, when they needed them the most immediately after tragedy struck them.

-The Delhi Cabinet had on Friday passed a proposal in this regard.
-This will be sent to Lieutenant Governor Anil Baijal for final approval.
+The Delhi Cabinet had on Friday passed a proposal to provide a job to Sharma's brother.
+The proposal will be sent to Lieutenant Governor Anil Baijal for final approval, it had said.

-The riots had erupted in northeast Delhi on February 24 last year after clashes between citizenship law supporters and protesters spiralled, leaving at least 53 people dead and around 200 injured.
+The riots had erupted in northeast Delhi on February 24 last year after clashes between citizenship law supporters and protesters spiraled, leaving at least 53 people dead and around 200 injured.

 Sharma was found dead in a drain near his home in the riot-hit Chand Bagh area.

-The Aam Aadmi Party (AAP) government has not only given a compensation of Rs 1 crore to Ankit Sharma's family, but has also offered a job to his brother, party spokesperson Saurabh Bhardwaj told a press conference.
+The Aam Aadmi Party government has not only given a compensation of Rs 1 crore to Ankit Sharma's family but has also offered a job to his brother, party spokesperson Saurabh Bhardwaj said at a press conference.

 Chief Minister Arvind Kejriwal on March 2 last year had announced an honorarium of Rs 1 crore for Sharma's family.

-''Whenever there is a murder, the BJP gives it a communal colour and incites hatred among people, but does nothing to help anyone,'' he alleged.
+''Whenever there is a murder, the BJP gives it a communal color and incites hatred among people, but does nothing to help anyone,'' he alleged.

 ''The AAP wants to know what the BJP and the central government have done for late Ankit Sharma and his family in the last one year,'' Bhardwaj said.

-The BJP had made ''tall promises'' to the family of Intelligence Bureau officer, who was killed during the riots, but it did nothing, he claimed.
+The BJP had made ''tall promises'' to the family of the IB officer, who was killed during the riots, but it did nothing, he claimed.

 The AAP demands that the BJP immediately disclose what exactly it has done for the family, Bhardwaj said.